Turkish lira hits record low before central bank meeting – KION546

 Turkish lira hits record low before central bank meeting

 ISTANBUL (AP) — Turkey’s currency has fallen to a record low against the dollar before a central bank meeting on interest rates.
-The lira traded at a low of 18.38 against the dollar on Thursday.
-That’s past the previous record low of 18.36 in December.
+The lira traded at 18.38 against the dollar Thursday, weakening past the previous record low of 18.36 in December.
 Then it recovered to about 18.36.
-Turkey has been following President Recep Tayyip Erdogan’s unorthodox belief that high interest rates cause high inflation while much of the world is increasing their policy rates to combat inflation.
-The Turkish central bank last month lowered its benchmark rate by 100 points to 13%.
+Turkey has been following President Recep Tayyip Erdogan’s unorthodox belief that high interest rates cause high inflation while much of the world is increasing borrowing costs to combat inflation.
+The Turkish central bank last month lowered its benchmark rate by 1 percentage point, to 13%.
 Official statistics released earlier in September showed annual inflation at 80.21%.